openrails/openrails/Source/Documentation/Manual/options.rst

 When this option is selected, if the force on a coupler is higher than the threshold set in the .eng file, the coupler breaks and the train is divided into two parts.
-OR will display a message to report this.
+ORTS will display a message to report this.

 .. _options-curve-resistance:

 Curve dependent speed limit
 ---------------------------

-When this option is selected, OR computes whether the train is running too fast on curves, and if so, a warning message is logged and displayed on the monitor.
+When this option is selected, ORTS computes whether the train is running too fast on curves, and if so, a warning message is logged and displayed on the monitor.
 Excessive speed may lead to overturn of cars, this is also displayed as a message.
 This option is described in detail